Why Everyone's Afraid Of Amazon - And Why They Should Be

 In the case of pharmacies and prescription drugs, it's ripe for disruption because of some of the poorly-run companies already struggling without Amazon knocking at the door.
 It wouldn't take a lot to successfully compete with the bar now at a low level for many competing in the space.

-The point is Amazon has this capability to disrupt many markets that haven't zeroed in on cost containment while growing their businesses.
+The point is Amazon has this capability to disrupt many markets that haven't zeroed in on cost containment while growing its businesses.

 Part of Amazon being difficult to compete against is it wants to provide the best products and services at as low a price as it can, while increasing market share.
 That's why no sector is safe if it decides to competitively enter it.